bouwe77/react-testing-library-101/README.md

 An introduction to testing React components with Testing Library.

+It's about how to do the actual testing, but not about setting up your environment, etc.

 # Topics

 - Running tests from the CLI, watch mode, etc.